 This nicely designed tool for Spanish language learners is all about conversational Spanish.
-Not only will this help you practice basic words and simple phrases until you nail the basics, it’ll also help you drill yourself in Spanish sentence structure formation.
+Not only will this help you practice common words and simple phrases until you nail the basics, but it’ll also help you drill Spanish sentence structure formation into your mind.
 For every flashcard which contains a single word, you’ll find two that have more lengthy, complex sentences.

-Sounds like it might be a little much, but it’s great for beginner and intermediate level learners to start familiarizing themselves with full-on Spanish sentences.
-Not to mention, the sentences ain’t just pulled out of a hat—they’re specially selected to help you navigate all sorts of common, everyday situations you’ll encounter in the Spanish speaking world.
+It sounds like it might be a little much, but it’s a great way for beginner- and intermediate-level learners to start familiarizing themselves with full-on Spanish sentences.
+Not to mention, the sentences aren’t just pulled out of a hat—they’re specially selected to help you navigate all sorts of common, everyday situations that you’ll encounter in the Spanish-speaking world.

 The app allows you to click little star icons and assemble a “favorites” flashcard list.
-You can play audio versions of each flashcard, slow down the audio for easier comprehension, and even record your own voice and play it back for comparison.
-I double dog dare you to try and sound as chipper as their Spanish audio voice.
-She sounds very enthusiastic about even the most common Spanish words like salchicha (sausage) and cangrejo (crab).
-That’s bound to keep you in high spirits while learning!
+You can play audio versions of each flashcard, slow down the audio for easier comprehension and even record your own voice and play it back for comparison.

 Going off the grid but want to continue your Spanish studies without a glitch?
-This offline phrasebook and flashcard app will come with you wherever you go, regardless of your reception or WiFi availability.
-It costs $3.99, but I’d be remiss not to include it.
+This offline phrasebook and flashcard app will come with you wherever you go, regardless of your reception or Wi-Fi availability.
+It’s not free, but I’d be remiss not to include it.
 This one will last you months—possibly years—of Spanish study, and you’ll keep discovering new things to love about it as you go.